 - Markets operate year-round, rain or shine.
 Vendors should prepare for all types of weather including cover for rain or sun and weights for winds.
 No refunds or discount in fees will be given in the event of inclement weather or lack of business due to the weather.

-- Vendors are expected to be absent for no more than 10 days for each market they attend in the calendar year.
+- Vendors are expected to be absent for no more than 10 days for each market they attend in the TFM fiscal year, fiscal year (April 1st-March 31st).
 If Christmas Eve or Christmas Day falls on a market day, closures will occur.
 The market will be closed the Saturday after Thanksgiving.
 If a market is not designated as closed on a holiday, all vendors are expected to attend or submit timely notice of absence.
 Vendors who exceed 10 absences, without prior consent from Executive Director and Operations Director, forfeit the association discounted weekly fee rates, will be subject to higher weekly booth fees, and risk being expelled from market.

 - Vendors will be afforded 2 Unpaid Absences per market, per year.
 Unpaid Absences are not liable to pay late-call-out fees or vendor fees for those weeks.
 Unpaid Absences are reserved for weeks in which vendors face issues that are out of their control, i.e.: sickness, injury, natural disasters, etc. Unpaid Absences cannot be used for No Call, No Shows.
 Unpaid Absences are determined eligible or ineligible solely at the discretion of the Executive Director and/or Director of Operations.
 Unpaid Absences count towards total absences for the year.

-- Vendors not attending a market must submit notification of absence to the Director of Operations via the Not Coming + Equipment Rental Form no later than end of day Thursday before weekend markets and end of day Monday for Wednesday market.
+- Vendors not attending a market must submit notification of absence to the Director of Operations via the Not Coming + Equipment Rental Form no later than end of day Thursday before weekend markets.
 This link is emailed to vendors weekly and is also always available on the Texas Farmers’ Market Website on the Vendor Quick Links page.